 The 30% Net Proceeds Royalty was created pursuant to a quitclaim deed and assignment between Neutron Energy, Inc. (acquired by Westwater Resources Inc. in 2012) and Powertech (USA) Inc., dated January 12, 2009.
 This agreement also includes certain rights of the royalty holder to require any of the underlying property rights to be re-conveyed to it to the extent that, among other things, the payor determines to abandon, not maintain in good standing or not renew any such rights or fails to hold, maintain and operate any such property as a diligent and prudent operator.

 The 30% Net Proceeds Royalty does not apply to the entire Dewey-Burdock Project area.
 The royalty currently applies to approximately 1,700 acres, or approximately 16%, of the currently proposed Dewey Burdock Project NRC permit area total of 10,580 acres, with an additional 1,227 acres of coverage outside such permitted area.
 The net minerals rights disclosed in the Dewey-Burdock Technical Report(1) is 16,962 acres.
-The area subject to the Dewey-Burdock Royalty represents 10% of such aggregate acreage.
+The area subject to the Dewey-Burdock Royalty represents approximately 10% of such aggregate acreage.

 The 2 – 4% Sliding Scale Royalty